-Eating local cuisine in any country is a delicious way to understand the culture of any region.
-For me, eating in Jordan was my first time trying traditional Middle Eastern dishes in its native homeland.
-I am a fan of various Middle Eastern dishes but in Jordan, I tried dishes that I had not been offered in the States.
-It had me even more food curious to visit other parts of this region and try more traditional Middle Eastern dishes.
-Partaking in meals made with local ingredients, while sitting amongst the people of these ancient lands made my visit more memorable.
+Eating local cuisine in any country is one of the best ways to understand a culture, as well as being a delicious way.
+For myself, trying different dishes in Jordan was my first time to eat traditional Middle Eastern foods inside its native homeland.
+I am a fan of various Middle Eastern dishes, but in Jordan I tried foods that I had not been offered in the States.

-I ate various dishes while visiting Jordan back in 2016, some where a hit and some where a miss.
-By the end of the trip, I could not even look at pita bread for months considering I ate it so much of it!
-Do not let that stop you from trying the incredible dishes that this country has to offer.
-Below is my personal food journal of what I ate in Jordan and what I thought about each dish.
+I dined on various dishes while visiting Jordan, some where a hit and some where a miss.
+By the end of the trip, I could not stand to look at pita bread for months because I had eaten so much of it.
+All in all, my food experience in Jordan was incredible, and educational.
+I know yours will be too, enjoy!

 ~ Always be Food Curious ~

 This sweet number is a prized dessert in Jordan.
 If you are lactose intolerant or if you are allergic to nuts, you may have to step aside.
 Kunafa is a deliciously wicked dessert made with thinly shredded dough (phyllo like), layered with cheese, and topped with pistachios.
 A sweet rose syrup is drizzled on top, and then the dessert is typically served warm.